PingVeriskHealth/Getting_and_Cleaning_Data/README.md

 # Getting_and_Cleaning_Data
-Final Project
+## This file is created for Final Project to help you understand the steps I took to get the tidy dataset

-*First, abtained data from the following website
+### * First, abtained data from the following website

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip